Excoriate/go-service-boilerplate/.github/ISSUE_TEMPLATE/bug_report.md

 ## 🔬 Steps to Reproduce
 Detail out the steps to reproduce the bug.
 Example:
-1. Run the `golang-cli-boilerplate resource` command.
+1. Run the `go-service-boilerplate resource` command.
 2. Define the resource parameters.
 3. Observe the crash/error message.